doorkeeper-gem/doorkeeper/README.md

 end
 ```

-Two things are worth keeping in mind when writing one.
+Three things are worth keeping in mind when writing one.

 **Keep `matches_request?` as narrow as possible.** RFC 6749 §2.3 forbids a client from using more than one authentication method in a single request, and Doorkeeper enforces that across the whole registry rather than only the enabled methods.
 A method that matches too broadly therefore collides with a built-in one and the request is answered with `invalid_request`.
 What is counted is the strategy and not the key, so registering one strategy under several names — renaming a method while keeping the old key working — stays a single method.